spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 **Request**: ✅

 **Explanation**: The request is accepted by the system because its targeting the beehive cluster group and not a cluster group managed by the tenant.
-From a cluster group perspetive the resources requested fall within the allowed resource ranges allowed by the beehive cluster group.
+From a cluster group perspective the resources requested fall within the allowed resource ranges allowed by the beehive cluster group.